 You can cultivate the corn rows shallowly, so you do not injure the roots.
 Make sure you water the corn if there has been no rain so they get enough moisture.

 Picking Sweet Corn

 Sweet corn requires little care.
-It’s one of the easiest plants to grow in a garden and sweet corn plants almost always do well.
-You will be enjoying sweet corn in no time!
+It's one of the easiest plants to grow in a garden, and sweet corn plants almost always do well.
+You'll be enjoying sweet corn in no time!